Marine science journalist Melissa Hobson: examples of my work

 Solar storms - Scientific American

 How do solar storms affect migratory animals?
-I spoke to experts to find out for Scientific American.
+I explored the story for Scientific American.

 Bioluminescent sea cucumbers - New Scientist